stusiojan/AudioConcept/README.md

 #### Using conda
 Install environment (from `environment.yml` on linux, `environment_mac.yml` on macOS)
+TODO: Check if it is working on Windows too
 ```bash
 conda env create -f environment_mac.yml
 conda activate wimu